labja/IntraPat/README.md

 # 3          3  3.25     2
 # 4          4  0.25     1
 ```
+* **n_pat** Displays the total number of patients included in the trial.
+In this case one patient in the intra-patient stage and nine patients in the 3+3 stage sums to ten.
+* **n_dlt** Displays the total number of DLTs in the trial.
+In this case one DLT in the intra-patient stage and two DLTs in the 3+3 stage sum to three.
+* **mtd_est** Displays the estimated MTD at the end of the trial.
-res_dose is a data frame which displays the number of fully treated patients (n) and the number of DLTS (dlt) at each dose level.
+* **res_dose** Data frame which displays the number of fully treated patients (n) and the number of DLTS (dlt) at each dose level.
 A dose given during the intra-stage counts as 1/intra_days full treatments.
 In this case one patient in the intra-patient stage and six patients in the 3+3 stage sum to 6.25 full treatments at dose level 2.

 ### Simulating multiple trials
 ``` r
 multiple_trials <- sim_trials(method=method,tox_rates=tox_rates,target=target,intra_days=intra_days,nsim=nsim,seed=seed)